 Finally, age matching, although complex, is warranted by a number of policies.
 A summed recipient and donor age of > 120 years may be prognostic, independently of other factors [172].
-Other scores, such as the Survival Outcomes Following Liver Transplantation (SOFT) and Balance of Risk (BAR) scores, include both donor and recipient factors [173,174].
+Other scores, such as the Survival Outcomes Following Liver Transplantation and Balance of Risk scores, include both donor and recipient factors [173,174].

 In conclusion, few large studies have focused on older cirrhotic patients.
 The relevance of recent global recommendations on cirrhosis and transplantation is thus limited.
 In older patients, evaluation of comorbidities, comedications, and frailty is essential.

 Relevant scores, such as the Frailty Liver Index, should be considered, and customised exercise and nutrition programs and osteoporosis therapy should be proposed to older cirrhotic patients.
 Moreover, attention should be paid to the choice of HCC treatment, the indications for TIPS insertion in patients with portal hypertension, and the indications for admission to the intensive care unit.
-Prevention policies are needed because the causes of cirrhosis generally begin in the first decades of life.
+Prevention policies are needed, because the causes of cirrhosis generally begin in the first decades of life.
 Finally, studies involving older cirrhotic patients, as well as specific recommendations, are needed.

 REFERENCES